groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/tile/_index.md

 Represents drawing region.

 The Tile class represents a drawing region in the GroupDocs.Viewer component.
 It is used to define a specific area or region within a document that needs to be rendered or processed separately.
+For details, see the [documentation][].

 Example usage: